Stousn/FH2GoPWA/README.md

 - external libraries -> check the licenses yourself :)
   - ./src/js/external % ./node_modules

-- i added a "export" in some files in ./src/js/external/cryptojslib/rollups/
+- i added an "export" in some files in ./src/js/external/cryptojslib/rollups/